 What is Overtime Pay?

-Under the federal Fair Labor Standards Act (FLSA), as well as both New Jersey and New York State wage and hour laws, most employees are legally entitled to be paid time-and-a-half when they work more than 40 hours in a particular week.
+Under the federal Fair Labor Standards Act ("FLSA"), as well as both New Jersey and New York State wage and hour laws, most employees are entitled to be paid time-and-a-half when they work more than 40 hours in a particular week.
 This is called overtime pay.

 Am I Entitled to Overtime Pay?

 Not every employee is legally entitled to receive overtime pay.
 Rather there are many exceptions and exemptions to the requirement.

 The three primary exemptions from the overtime requirements are for Executive, Administrative and Professional employees.
 These categories have somewhat misleading names and are fairly narrowly defined.
 More information is available on our minimum wage page.

 Even if you do not fall into one of those three categories, there are many other categories of employees who are exempt from the overtime pay requirement.
-They include any employee who is exempt from the minimum wage requirement, as well as certain commissioned employees working for retail companies, employees who sell cars, trucks, boats or certain other vehicles to consumers and employees who work for railroads and airlines, among others.
+Among others, they include employees who are exempt from the minimum wage requirement, as well as certain commissioned employees working for retail companies, employees who sell cars, trucks, boats or other specified vehicles to consumers and employees who work for railroads and airlines.

 Salaried Employees Can Be Entitled to Overtime Pay

 Many employees believe they are not entitled to overtime pay simply because they are paid a salary instead of by the hour.
 However, that is not necessarily true.
 Many salaried employees are entitled to receive overtime pay.
 Regardless of how you are paid, you are entitled to be paid time-and-a-half for your overtime hours each week in which you work more than 40 hours unless you fall into an exempt category.
 Otherwise, a company could avoid paying its employees overtime just by paying them a salary instead of by the hour.

 Compensatory Time Off Generally is Not a Substitute